Donald Keene

-Donald Lawrence Keene (June 18, 1922 – February 24, 2019) was an American scholar, historian, teacher, writer and translator of Japanese literature.
-Keene was University Professor emeritus and Shincho Professor Emeritus of Japanese Literature at Columbia University, where he taught for over fifty years.
+Donald Lawrence Keene (June 18, 1922 – February 24, 2019) was an American-born Japanese scholar, historian, teacher, writer, and translator of Japanese literature.
+He was Professor Emeritus and Shincho Professor Emeritus of Japanese Literature at Columbia University, where he taught for over fifty years.
 Soon after the 2011 Tōhoku earthquake and tsunami, he retired from Columbia, moved to Japan permanently, and acquired citizenship under the name Kīn Donarudo (キーン ドナルド) which is essentially his birth name in the Japanese name order.
 This was also his poetic pen name (雅号, gagō) and occasional nickname, spelled in the ateji form 鬼怒鳴門.
 (Note: Glossed as 鬼怒(キーン・ド)鳴門(ナルド) or kīn do narudo; 鬼怒 is usually pronounced kinu, as in Kinugawa River, and 鳴門 as naruto, as in the Naruto Strait, which are both well-known place names, yielding the reading kinu naruto.
 A further twist is that 怒 can also be read as do, corresponding to the Do- in Donald.)

-Early life and education
+Early life

-Donald Lawrence Keene was born on June 18, 1922, in Flatbush, Brooklyn.
-His father was an international trade businessman while his stay-at-home mother raised both Keene and his elder sister.
-In July 1931, amid the economic crisis of the Great Depression, a 9-year-old Keene begged his father to allow him to accompany him on a business trip to Europe, to which his father agreed.
-He and his father boarded a United States Lines ship sailing to Normandy in France, disembarking at Cherbourg.
-He and his father continued on to Paris by train.
-In Paris, Keene met a girl around his age, but the language barrier made it difficult to talk with her, so he proceeded to sing to her Frère Jacques, which was the only song he knew in French.
+Donald Lawrence Keene was born in the Flatbush neighborhood of New York City's Brooklyn borough on June 18, 1922.
+His father was an international trade businessman while his mother stayed at home to raise Keene and his elder sister.
+In July 1931, amid the economic crisis of the Great Depression, a nine-year-old Keene begged his father to allow him to accompany him on a business trip to Europe, to which his father agreed.
+He and his father boarded a United States Lines ship sailing to Normandy, disembarking at Cherbourg before they continued on to Paris by train.
+Keene met a girl around his age in Paris, but the language barrier made it difficult to talk with her, so he proceeded to sing Frère Jacques to her as it was the only thing he knew in French.
 These experiences instilled in him a great sense of curiosity for cultures abroad, as well as learning languages.
+In 1933, his elder sister died of an illness and his parents divorced.